-The serial transmitter section consists of an 8-bit Transmit Hold Register (THR) and Transmit Shift Register (TSR).
+The serial transmitter section consists of an 8-bit Transmit Holding Register (THR) and Transmit Shift Register (TSR).
 The status of the THR is provided in the Line Status Register (LSR).
 Writing to the THR transfers the contents of the data bus (AD7 to AD0) to the transmit FIFO.
 The THR empty flag in the LSR will be set to a logic 1 when the transmit FIFO is empty or when data is transferred to the TSR.

 The serial receive section also contains an 8-bit Receive Holding Register (RHR) and a Receive Serial Shift Register (RSR).
-Receive data is removed from the SC16C850V receive FIFO by reading the RHR.
+Receive data is removed from the SC16C850SV receive FIFO by reading the RHR.
 The receive section provides a mechanism to prevent false starts.
-On the falling edge of a start or false start bit, an internal receiver counter starts counting clocks at the $16\times$ clock rate.
-After $7\frac{1}{2}$ clocks, the start bit time should be shifted to the center of the start bit.
+On the falling edge of a start or false start bit, an internal receiver counter starts counting clocks at the sampling rate.
+After $\frac{SAMPR}{2}$ clocks (SAMPR is the sampling rate of 16×, 8×, or 4×), the start bit time should be shifted to the center of the start bit.
 At this time the start bit is sampled, and if it is still a logic 0 it is validated.
 Evaluating the start bit in this manner prevents the receiver from assembling a false character.
 Receiver status codes will be posted in the LSR.